zapier/visual-builder/docs/_legacy/docs.md

 When the user is inserting fields in the Zap editor, and your API returns no results (`[]`) then we will use your hard-coded fallback JSON if it exists.

-> Your hard-coded JSON provided above will *not* be run through the Scripting API (either for key enumeration or sample data fallback) so if you use the Scripting API to add or modify fields on top of your normal API response, you'll want to make sure you perform the same manipulations manually before pasting in the JSON above.
+> Your hard-coded JSON provided above will _not_ be run through the Scripting API (either for key enumeration or sample data fallback) so if you use the Scripting API to add or modify fields on top of your normal API response, you'll want to make sure you perform the same manipulations manually before pasting in the JSON above.

-***
+---

 ## Searches

 **Searches** answer the question: _What records can I lookup by a particular query?_ They are things like:

-*   Find a Contact
+- Find a Contact
-*   Find a Product
+- Find a Product
-*   Find an Issue
+- Find an Issue

 Searches can be useful on their own, or they can be combined with Actions to perform "Get or Create" style logic.